lix-project/lix/doc/manual/src/contributing/hacking.md

 ## API documentation

-Doxygen API documentation will be available online [in the future](https://git.lix.systems/lix-project/lix/issues/422).
+Doxygen API documentation will be available online in the future ([tracking issue](https://git.lix.systems/lix-project/lix/issues/422)).
 You can also build and view it yourself:

 ```console